 Moreover, it also helps you have a healthy heart and excellent mental.

-Marjoram is not only a popular spice in meals but also an excellent remedy for health
+Marjoram is not only a popular spice in meals but also an excellent remedy for health.

 Green onion originated from Asia and was first used by Chinese people 5000 years ago.

-The green onions are sweeter and mellower than regular onions.
+Green onions are sweeter and mellower than regular onions.

-More impressively, researchers at the American Institute for Cancer Research say that natural sulfur compounds in green onions make it an anti-cancer food.
+Researchers at the American Institute for Cancer Research say that natural sulfur compounds in green onions make it an anti-cancer food.

-Onions are indispensable spices in dishes
+Onions are indispensable spices in dishes.

 Caribbean people make use of natural ingredients to create great delicacies that attract food lovers all around the world.

 Try once to use these spices in your dish.

 I believe you will be happy to enjoy them.